 - 1.16 This chapter (Chapter 1) has introduced the requirement to undertake HRA of the ELJWP.
-The remainder of the report is structured as follows: - Chapter 2 summarises the content of the ELJWP, which is the subject of this report, as relevant to the HRA. - Chapter 3 describes the proposed approach to the HRA, taking into account the requirements of the Habitats Regulations and relevant case law. - Chapter 4 describes the findings of the screening stage of the HRA. - Chapter 5: describes the findings of the Appropriate Assessment stage of the HRA. - Chapter 6: Summarises the HRA conclusions and describes the next steps to be undertaken. - 1.17 The information in the main body of the report is supported by the following appendices: - Appendix A presents the attributes of Habitats Sites screened into the HRA.
+The remainder of the report is structured as follows: - Chapter 2 summarises the content of the Submission ELJWP, which is the subject of this report, as relevant to the HRA. - Chapter 3 describes the HRA methodology, which took into account the requirements of the Habitats Regulations and relevant case law.

-■ Appendix B presents the HRA screening of the policies of the Regulation 18 ELJWP.
+- Chapter 4 describes the findings of the screening stage of the HRA. - Chapter 5: describes the findings of the Appropriate Assessment stage of the HRA. - Chapter 6: Summarises the HRA conclusions and describes the next steps to be undertaken. - 1.17 The information in the main body of the report is supported by the following appendices: - Appendix A presents the attributes of Habitats Sites screened into the HRA. - Appendix B presents the HRA screening of the policies of the Regulation 19 ELJWP. - Appendix C outlines the responses received on the HRA in previous consultations and how these have been addressed.

-East London Joint Waste Plan
+Submission East London Joint Waste Plan

-- 2.1 The ELJWP will set out how and where waste will be managed and will be used to determine planning applications affecting the management of waste in the four East London boroughs that are the joint authorities preparing the plan (Barking & Dagenham, Havering, Newham and Redbridge). - 2.2 The ELJWP will form part of the Development Plan for each of the boroughs, sitting alongside separate Local Plans that are concerned with other forms of development such as housing and that related other forms of employment. - 2.3 The draft plan has set out a Joint Waste Plan Vision and 8 strategic objectives: - Strategic Objective 1: Significantly Reduce Waste Production Overall; - Strategic Objective 2: All Built Development Will Contribute to the Achievement of a Fully Functioning Circular Economy by 2041; - Strategic Objective 3: Appropriately Locate Waste Management Capacity; - Strategic Objective 4: Contribute to East London's Regeneration and Economic Growth; - Strategic Objective 5: Achieve Net Zero Waste Management; - Strategic Objective 6: Optimise Existing Waste Management Capacity; - Strategic Objective 7: Minimise Transportation and Establish Alternative Infrastructure; and - Strategic Objective 8: Restrict Landfilling to Exceptional Circumstances. - 2.4 There are six strategic policies set out in the draft ELJWP.
-In some cases there may be overlap between the policies of the Borough's Local Plans and the policies in this Plan, where this occurs the latest policy to have been adopted will take precedence.
+- 2.1 The Submission ELJWP sets out how and where waste will be managed and it will be used to determine planning applications affecting the management of waste in the four East London boroughs that are the joint authorities preparing the plan (Barking & Dagenham, Havering, Newham and Redbridge). - 2.2 The ELJWP will form part of the Development Plan for each of the boroughs, sitting alongside separate Local Plans that are concerned with other forms of development such as housing and employment. - 2.3 The ELJWP sets out a Vision and eight strategic objectives: - Strategic Objective 1: Establish a Fully Functioning Circular Economy by 2040; - Strategic Objective 2: All Built Development Will Contribute to the Achievement of a Fully Functioning Circular Economy by 2041; - Strategic Objective 3: Appropriately Locate Waste Management Capacity; - Strategic Objective 4: Contribute to East London's Regeneration and Economic Growth; - Strategic Objective 5: Achieve Net Zero Waste Management; - Strategic Objective 6: Optimise Existing Waste Management Capacity; - Strategic Objective 7: Minimise Transportation and Establish Alternative Infrastructure; and - Strategic Objective 8: Restrict Landfilling to Exceptional Circumstances.